 The new generic Skills Development Programme for Postgraduate Research Students (PGRs) and Early Career Researchers (ECRs) is currently under design.
 Dates will be released as soon as confirmed and they’ll be added to the document below.

 Why not bookmark this post and check back here regularly?
-Do add confirmed workshop dates to your diary/calendar now so that you can make arrangements to attend.
+Add confirmed workshop dates to your diary/calendar now, so that you can make arrangements to attend.
 Although you can’t book your place on the workshops at the moment, during August and September I will be hastily creating Eventbrite booking pages, details of which will feature in the document below.

 So please do come back here and check this Research Hub Post regularly for updates.
 It’s good to be organised!